Winners of the six CSAR 2014 Student Awards

 Katrin Pfeil is a Year 2 PhD student with the Institute of Criminology who is looking at how to reduce wildlife crime, in particular rhino poaching, in South Africa.
 Katrin's report can be viewed here.

 Aleksej Popel is a Year 2 PhD student with the Department of Earth Sciences who is looking at how to reduce the affects of spent radioactive fuel from nuclear power stations on ground water.Aleksej's report can be viewed here.
+A recent paper on the subject is available here.

 David Williams is a Year 3 PhD student with the Department of Zoology who is looking at how to address the need for increased agricultural production to feed a larger world population while maintaining sufficient levels of biodiversity in those regions used for farming.